GILBERTSVILLE

 History

-With the signing of the treaty of Fort Stanwix in 1768, the Butternut Valley began to be developed.
+With the signing of the Treaty of Fort Stanwix in 1768, the Butternut Valley began to be developed.
 At that time, the quickest way to develop property in the colonies was to get families living on it to produce income.
 Abijah Gilbert, a prosperous Englishman who wanted to explore the New World, arrived from England in 1786.
-In 1787, he purchased one thousand acres of property from the Morris brothers, who had received the property as compensation for the loss of their property in the Revolutionary War.
-Many English settlers, as well as New Englanders, moved to the west for better land to cultivate, thus the reason that the Village of Gilbertsville the feel of an English village.
+In 1787, he purchased 1,000 acres from the Morris brothers, who had received it as compensation for the loss of their property in the Revolutionary War.
+Many English settlers, as well as New Englanders, moved to the west for better land to cultivate, which is why the Village of Gilbertsville feels like an English village.

 Founding father